rmcan/swiftsky/README.md

 # swiftsky
-An unofficial Bluesky/ATProto client for macOS Ventura built in SwiftUI
+An unofficial Bluesky/ATProto client for macOS built in SwiftUI

 ![Image](images/image.png?)